alexandrebobkov/CanadianPayroll/docs/source/2_compliance.rst

     - the administration of provisions related to Wage Loss plans
     - the administration of provisions regarding Job Creation programs

-  - Employment and Social Development Canada’s Employment Insurance program provides temporary financial assistance for unemployed Canadians while they look for work or upgrade their skills.
+  - Employment and Social Development Canada's Employment Insurance program provides temporary financial assistance for unemployed Canadians while they look for work or upgrade their skills.

-  - Service Canada serves as the government’s operational arm while Employment and Social Development Canada operates as the policy-making body.
+  - Service Canada serves as the government's operational arm while Employment and Social Development Canada operates as the policy-making body.

   - Service Canada is responsible for: